-The node type will determine how the switches are configured in delivering the different networks.
-Table 11: OpenStack Node Type to Network 802.1q Tagging on page 31 and Table 12: Storage Node Type to Network 8.2.1q Tagging on page 31 outline the networks to the node types.
+The node type will determine how the switches are configured for delivering the different networks.
+Table 13: OpenStack Node Type to Network 802.1q Tagging on page 41 and Table 14: Storage Node Type to Network 8.2.1q Tagging on page 42 outline the networks to the node types.
 The Management/OOB network is used by the Cluster Software to manage the OpenStack Controllers; therefore, they are the only ones that need direct connections.
-All iDRACs are plugged into this network without using tagging.
+All iDRACs are plugged into this network without tagging.